vadimv/server-components/README.md

 When an event occurs:
 - the page sends the event data message to the server
-- the system fires its registered event handler's Java code.
+- the system fires its registered event handler's Java code

 An event handler's code usually sets a new application's state snapshot, calling one of the overloaded ``UseState<S>.accept()`` methods on the application state accessor.